ernst-schwaiger/DF/Assignment3/Assignment3.md

 >Questions:
 >- What information can you extract about the operating system?

-The OS is a Windows 10 / Windows Server 2016+, 64-bit OS, executing on an x86-64/AMD64 processor.
+The OS is a Windows 10, 64-bit OS, executing on an x86-64/AMD64 processor.
 The processor identifies as AMD64 Family 25 Model 80 Stepping 0, AuthenticAMD", indicating either a Ryzen 5000‑series desktop processor, or a EPYC Milan processor.
 The `VBoxTray.exe` entry in the timeline process list indicates that the OS was installed using a VirtualBox hypervisor.

 >- What happened at the time of the RAM dump:
 >- e.g., date, time, ...